Spring @Controller and @RestController

 In Spring, incoming requests are handled by a handler method inside a @Controller annotated class.
 Usually, the dispatcher servlet is responsible for identifying the controller and appropriate request handler method inside the controller by URL matching.

-The @Controller is a specialization of @Component, allowing for annotated classes to be auto-detected through classpath scanning.
+The @Controller is one of the stereotype annotations and specialization of @Component, allowing for annotated classes to be auto-detected through classpath scanning.

 @Component